skip to main content NIST Center for Neutron Research NIST Center for Neutron Research National Institute of Standards and Technology

 7. Publications: a list of publications resulting from work previously performed at the NCNR.

 8. Description of Proposed Research: The most important part of the proposal, describing scientific motivation, with relevant references and any preliminary results using neutrons, Xrays, or techniques.
 The proposed experiments should be explicitly outlined insofar as it is possible to do so.
-There is a length limit of 8000 characters (including spaces) for this section, which is set up to be printed as preformatted text, i.e., an html marker <pre> is automatically imbedded at the start of the text, and a </pre> at the end.
+There is a length limit of four pages for this section, which must be uploaded in a pdf file for proposals.
+For requests, the section should be shorter, and may be uploaded in a pdf file, or entered as preformatted text, i.e., an html marker <pre> is automatically imbedded at the start of the text, and a </pre> at the end.
 You can turn off the preformatting by inserting negating markers, i.e., insert </pre> at the start of your text and <pre> at the end.
 You may then use html markers to format your text as you choose.

-10. Figures: There are presently two ways of submitting figures with an electronically submitted proposal:
+For requests in which the description is enetered as text, there are presently two ways of submitting figures with an electronically submitted proposal:

 2. Alternatively, You may embed a hyperlink to a figure in the text of the proposal description.
 For this you will need to do two things: